dengxinjuan/trueDeal/readme.md

 ## UI

 - The theme is more coloful, and childish stylish.
+Using minic, naive, fun colors.
 - google fonts: Fraunces
 - color story:
   purple rgb(161, 116, 204), blue(0,0,255), white, green